 If change is the only constant thing then why do we resist it?
-The answer is simple it is all about our past habits and thus the programmed behavioural responses to change.
-We are all prisoners of our past practices and change demands new behaviours.
+The answer is simple it is all about our past habits and thus the programmed behavioral responses to change.
+We are all prisoners of our past practices and change demands new behaviors.
 Let us explore the exciting world of change.

 Change needs to be distinguished from Innovation.
 While innovation caters to a need explicit or implicit in improving the quality of life; change is a corrective response to a noise created by internal or external forces.
 Our internal and external environment is interdependent and volatile to variables that change consistently.
 Success is all about instant adaptability to change and awaiting a further change which is around the corner.

 Change must be seen as an agent of growth within the organization.
 So many have wound up owing to the inability to adapt to change.
 Thus, let us first deep dive into the Principles of Change:

 - Change is an expansive aspect of the evolution of this Universe

 - Change is a perpetual process and is eternal in nature

 - Change is an outcome of interrelated and unrelated exogenous factors at play

 - Study of change drivers results in growth while resistance results in decay